Piano Sonata No. 30 (Beethoven): Variation 5 (Allegro ma non troppo)

 After variation 4, Beethoven abandons numbering the variations and just provides tempo indications at the head of the remaining ones.
 The reasons are unknown.
 In spite of this, it is usual to refer to the remaining variations as numbers 5 and 6.

 According to Udo Zilkens, the driving rhythmic energy of the fifth variation gives the impression, at least to begin with, of a complex, many-voiced chorale-like fugue.

 The Schenker edition gives three different bar numberings for this variation, two of which imply the omission of some of the bars.
 Neither preface identifies the sources leading to these numberings.

 Variation 6 (Tempo primo del tema)

 In extreme contrast to the energy and speed of the previous variation, this one begins with a four-bar passage marked cantabile, in quiet, slow crotchets at the tempo of the theme.
 Its peaceful, static character is emphasised by the repeated B in the top voice.
 As the sonata progresses to its conclusion, Beethoven intensifies almost every musical parameter to the maximum.
 Note values intensify the rhythm by decreasing from crotchets through quavers, triplet quavers and semiquavers to demisemiquavers.
 Contrast of register is increased by alternating very prominent high notes and deep bass notes.
 From bar 12, long drawn-out trills in both hands and from bar 17, raging arpeggios and sequences in the top voice build further towards a climax.
-Then the last sixteen bars repeat the simple theme – just as if nothing had happened – and it fades away quietly.
+Then the last sixteen bars repeat the simple theme – just as if nothing had happened – and quietly fade away.